 Blood pressure: Can it be higher in one arm?

 Generally, a small difference in blood pressure readings between arms isn't a health concern.
-However, a difference of more than 10 millimeters of mercury (mm Hg) for either your systolic pressure (top number) or diastolic pressure (bottom number) may be a sign of an underlying problem — such as narrowing of the main arteries to that arm.
-If you have a significant difference in blood pressure readings between arms, talk to your doctor.
+However, a difference of more than 10 millimeters of mercury (mm Hg) for either your top number (systolic pressure) or bottom number (diastolic) may be a sign of blocked arteries in the arms, diabetes or other health problem.

-A difference of 10 to 15 mm Hg for systolic pressure that shows up repeatedly is a risk factor for vascular disease and for a greater risk of developing cardiovascular disease and related complications during the next 10 years.
+People who repeatedly have a difference of 10 to 15 mm Hg for systolic pressure are more likely to have vascular disease.
+They also have a greater risk of developing cardiovascular disease and related complications during the next 13 years.

 - Blocked arteries in your arms (peripheral artery disease)